shilad/cartograph/README.md

 This runs a luigi script that works through workflow.py, checking to see if any tasks have already been completed and skipping those (so you don't have to rerun the clustering algorithm/denoising/etc every time).
 It will automatically update if code marked as required has been changed.
 The end product of this script is an xml file that represents the map.
 What comes after the --conf tag in this command will, like the previous command, depend on your filesystem and where your data are stored.

 ```
-./bin/luigi-build.sh --conf ./data/conf/simple.txt
+./bin/docker-luigi.sh --conf ./data/conf/simple.txt
 ```

 ## Run the server!
-The last step is to run the TileStache server, which takes your map xml and turns it into tiles that can then be served.
+The last step is to run the server, which serves your map.
 This part also handles setting up things like the search function.
 For the last part of this command, just enter the same thing you entered after --conf in the last command.

 ```
 ./bin/docker-web.sh ./data/conf/simple.txt
 ```

-If you go to localhost:8080/static/index.html, you'll hit the landing page, and you can click through to go to your map, or you can just go directly to localhost:8080/static/mapPage.html.
-The html/javascript is set up for wikipedia, but you should have a functional map!
+You can then access  http://localhost:4000/simple/static/simple.html to view the simple map.

 ## Shilad's OSX instructions

+These are necessary if you want to run the pipeline or server WITHOUT using docker.

-0. Install homebrew, `brew install` openblas, lapack, qt, and cmake
+0. Install homebrew, `brew install` openblas, lapack, qt, cairo, and cmake
 1. Configure environment:
 ```
 % export LDFLAGS="-L/usr/local/opt/qt/lib"